Loss of the Kink Salient

 The Loss of the Kink Salient occurred during a local attack on 11 May 1916, by the 3rd Bavarian Division on the positions of the 15th (Scottish) Division.
 The attack took place at the west end of the Hohenzollern Redoubt near Loos, on the Western Front during the First World War.
 An unprecedented bombardment demolished the British front line, then specially trained German assault units rushed the survivors and captured the British front line and the second line of defence; British tunnellers were trapped in their galleries and taken prisoner.

-Hasty counter-attacks by the British were repulsed amidst the darkness, smoke and dust, which left British artillery observers unable to see the front line.
+Hasty counter-attacks by the British were repulsed amidst the darkness, smoke and dust, that left British artillery observers unable to see the front line.
 The British guns continued to fire on the German front line long after the German raiders had crossed no man's land but an organised counter-attack at 9:30 p.m. was conducted with artillery support.
 The counter-attack made progress at Hussar Horn in the early hours of 12 May but was abandoned.
 A final attempt to recapture the lost ground on 14 May was defeated and the British consolidated a new line further back, on ground less exposed than the Kink.